SuffolkLITLab/docassemble-ALToolbox/README.md

 rather than in https://github.com/SuffolkLitLab/docassemble-AssemblyLine because we believe these small components can easily be used by anyone, regardless of whether they use any other code from the Document Assembly Line project.

-If you want to add a small fuction to this project, consider adding it to the existing misc.py to avoid creating too many module files.
+If you want to add a small function to this project, consider adding it to the existing misc.py to avoid creating too many module files.

 ## Documentation